MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/Inventory.md

 If you're entering an item transfer and you're using multiple bins, you'll need to specify bins for the quantities if the item is not tracked by lot or serial numbers.
 (If the item is tracked by lot or serial numbers, the bin information is included when you select the lot or serial number.)
 Use the Bin Quantity Transfer Entry window to complete this procedure.

+> [!NOTE]
-*If you're entering a transfer for lot- or serial-numbered items, you'll specify the bins when you specify the lot or serial numbers.
-Refer to Specifying lot numbers for a transfer and Specifying serial numbers for a transfer for more information.*
+> If you're entering a transfer for lot- or serial-numbered items, you'll specify the bins when you specify the lot or serial numbers.
+Refer to Specifying lot numbers for a transfer and Specifying serial numbers for a transfer for more information.

 **To specify bins for item transfers:**